Keana Lyn Bastidas

 Keana Lyn Bastidas (born March 18, 1998), sometimes credited as Keana Bastidas or Keana Lyn, is a Canadian actress.

+Career

-She is most noted for her performances as Suzi in The Yard, and as Callie Shaw in the 2020 series The Hardy Boys.
+Bastidas is most noted for her performances as Suzi in The Yard, and as Callie Shaw in the 2020 series The Hardy Boys.

 For her work on The Yard, she received a Canadian Screen Award nomination for Best Supporting Actress in a Comedy Series at the 1st Canadian Screen Awards in 2013.